Classic Car Show at Aviation Museum still on for next month

-LONDONDERRY -- With many traditional summer events cancelled across the Granite State due to COVID-19 concerns, staff at the Aviation Museum of New Hampshire want all to know it’s wheels up for their annual classic car show next month.
+LONDONDERRY — With many traditional summer events canceled across the Granite State due to COVID-19 concerns, staff at the Aviation Museum of New Hampshire want all to know it’s wheels up for their annual classic car show next month.

 Vehicles of all makes and eras are welcome, including odd or unusual vehicles.
 The show is held on the grounds of the Aviation Museum, with close-up views of the action on nearby Runway 17-35 at Manchester-Boston Regional Airport.